 Google made a lot of positive changes related to notification management in recent years, and the Conversations category in Android 11 is an extension of those efforts.
 With Android 11, all of your one-on-one chats and group texts are categorized into a dedicated Conversations section that sits at the top of the notification list, ensuring you don't miss an important message.

 With all incoming conversations now in a distinct category, Android 11 puts messaging front and center.
-Regardless of what messaging platform you use, any incoming text is prominently highlighted at the top of your notification list, and while the change doesn't seem like a drastic one, it makes a lot of difference in day-to-day use.
+Regardless of what messaging platform you use, any incoming text is prominently highlighted at the top of your notification list.
+While the change doesn't seem like a drastic one, it makes a lot of difference in day-to-day use.

 If you don't want notifications from a particular app to show up at all in the Conversations window, you can do that as well.
-As with everything else to do with Android, you get granular control over notification management.
+With everything else to do with Android, you get granular control over notification management.

 With this change, Google is removing the messaging platform from the equation.
-Whether you're getting a message over WhatsApp, Telegram, Signal, Facebook Messenger, or a regular SMS, all conversations are highlighted at the top, and the focus is on the people sending the text, not the app that's delivering the message.
+Whether you're getting a message over WhatsApp, Telegram, Signal, Facebook Messenger, or a regular SMS, all conversations are highlighted at the top.
+The focus is on the people sending the text, not the app that's delivering the message.

 Google's own messaging strategy is still convoluted, but at least when it comes to collating messages from other services, the Conversations category is a big step forward.